 DIY Homemade ground beef in a food processor

-Just a little bit of digression: I have stopped buying the store-made Ground beef ever since I came across an article that says one packet of the store Ground Beef contains Meat sourced from more than 100 cows.
+Just a little bit of digression: I have stopped buying store-made ground beef ever since I came across an article that says one packet of the store Ground Beef contains Meat sourced from more than 100 cows.
 Do you think that is ethical?
-Why not make your own Ground beef from the Meat sourced from a single cow?
+Why not make your own Ground beef from the meat sourced from a single cow?

 Ground beef is a staple ingredient in our kitchen, it has a lot of uses in our kitchen, from meatballs to meatloaves to sauces and much more.
 It’s also inexpensive.

 What is ground beef?

 Ground beef also known as minced meat is a meat product made by grinding the meat of a cow.

 What are some ways to cook with ground beef?

 Ground beef can be used in many recipes including tacos, casseroles, meatloaves, burgers, spaghetti Bolognese, spaghetti sauce, and more!
 It can also be used in casseroles and lasagna.

 You may ask why grind your own beef since it’s inexpensive; the answer is simple.
 Do you know one packet of the store-bought ground beef contains meat sourced from more than 100 cows?
 Do you think that is ethical?
 Why not make your own ground beef from meat sourced from a single cow?

 - When you make your own ground it’s always tastier, juicier, and more flavorful!

 - You can regulate the amount of fat in your Ground Beef.